Are you wondering if you should take a guided tour of the Louvre Museum when you visit Paris?

 Top photo: Pyramid and reflecting pool in front of the Louvre, (c) Paris Discovery Guide

 Paris Discovery Guide is a reader-supported publication.
-When you buy through our links, we may earn a commission at no additional cost for you.
-Learn more
+When you buy through my links, I may earn a small commission at no additional cost to you.
+Merci beaucoup for your support!

 Tour booking platforms such as Get Your Guide and Viator offer a huge variety of Louvre Museum tours - in fact, the choices can be overwhelming.
 Which are the best Louvre tours for you to consider?
 First, think about the kind of experience you want to get from your tour.

-If you want to be able to hear your guide and perhaps ask questions, book a small group tour.
-Although the Louvre normally limits tour groups to just 6 people plus the guide in order to minimize disruption to other visitors, tour companies can bring in much larger groups by paying an additional fee - which is why you'll sometimes see huge groups of 25 or more people struggling to hear their guide through headsets.
+Although the Louvre's baseline for tour groups limits them to just 6 people plus the guide in order to minimize disruption to other visitors, tour companies can bring in much larger groups by paying an additional fee - which is why you'll sometimes see huge groups of 25 or more people struggling to hear their guide through headsets.

-- Must-Sees of the Louvre Museum: 1.5 Hour Guided Tour - Skip the lines and see the Mona Lisa, Winged Victory, Venus de Milo, and other famous masterpieces on this whirlwind "Top 10" (or more) tour
+- Must-Sees of the Louvre Museum: 1.5 Hour Guided Tour - Skip the lines and see the Mona Lisa, Winged Victory, Venus de Milo, and other famous masterpieces on this whirlwind "Top 10" (or more) tour - usually available in two formats: small group and large group

-If you'd prefer a private tour for just you and whoever you bring with you, the Louvre Museum Skip-the-Line Access Private Guided Tour pairs you with an expert guide who will speed you through the entrance, show you iconic masterpieces and lesser-known gems, and give you an unforgettable experience while sharing fascinating information about what you see.
+If you'd prefer a private tour for just you and whoever you bring with you, the Louvre Museum Skip-the-Line Access Private Guided Tour pairs you with an expert guide who will speed you through the entrance, show you iconic masterpieces and lesser-known gems, and give you an unforgettable V.I.P. experience while sharing fascinating information about what you see.

 How Skip-the-Line Access Works for Guided Tours